Architecture & Morality: Critical reception

-Architecture & Morality was met with a lukewarm critical response.
+Architecture & Morality initially met with a lukewarm critical response.
 Lynden Barber of Melody Maker wrote: "I don't believe the Orchs even care about this record... the style is the same, the content profoundly different, the onslaught of emptiness, frivolity disguised by furrowed brows, a new brand of meaninglessness."
 Rolling Stone journalist David Fricke observed an "awkward mix of dreamy romanticism and spatial, Pink Floyd-ian abstractions", concluding that "too much sincerity and not enough spunk... make for attractive but dull fare."
 Paul Morley of NME said the album contains some "beautiful moments, melodically and structurally", but is "too polite to assault, excite or disturb the intellect.
 Too many meditative passages, too few climaxes of assertion."
 Record Mirrors Daniela Soave cautioned that the record "requires more effort on the listener's part", adding, "Although I had misgivings initially, Architecture & Morality is no disappointment."

-Other critics were unapologetically favourable.
+Other music critics were unapologetically favourable.
 Dave McCullough of Sounds gave a five-star review in which he referred to Architecture & Morality as OMD's "best album yet" and a "classic in the making", while the Belfast Telegraphs Jim Cusack called it an "excellent album" by a band with "higher interests and concepts in music than most others of their genre."
 Ian Cranna of Smash Hits noted "varied and imaginative arrangements" that enhance the group's "wonderful melodies and intelligent lyrics", summarising the record as OMD's "most impressive achievement to date".
 Architecture & Morality was included in Billboards "Recommended LPs".

 "We didn't think it got the respect it deserved", said McCluskey in 1983.
 "We put a lot into it and we really loved it... anything which undermines our own unstable balance creates a problem for us."
 Sean O'Neal of The A.V.
 Club told how OMD responded to lacklustre reviews of the album by "pursu[ing] a darker, more defiantly experimental direction on its 1983 follow-up, Dazzle Ships—only to have the critics belatedly declare [Architecture & Morality] a masterpiece."
 In particular, a 1984 Melody Maker article, in which Helen Fitzgerald labelled the record "the first true masterpiece of the Eighties", offset the unflattering contemporary review printed in the magazine.